Forest From a Tree

 At the age of five, my mother told me I was adopted as we walked hand-in-hand in the warmth of a sunny summer day.
 A moment of confusion, comforted by the soft, loving voice of my mom, Paula.
 Since then, I wondered who my birth family was—not for wanting to replace the parents who adopted me but because of a curiosity that could only be satisfied by finding the people I share a biological connection with.
 For many years, information was pieced together from stories told at family get-togethers, as well as adoption documents found while snooping through my father’s office desk.

-My family’s adoption story is told by bringing together original photographs, family archives, printmaking, and important documents.
+My family’s adoption story is told by bringing together original photographs, family archives, printmaking, video, and important documents.
 This is done through relating images to specific stories, as well as touching on themes of family, identity, memory, and loss.
 By connecting the pieces of my story, I implore viewers to think about their own definition of family, and how we connect to those around us.